 In hospital you could move through a series of grades to become a consultant.

 With experience you may move into teaching or research.

 It can help to be able to move around the country.

 You may be able to work abroad.

 The University of Dundee offers a unique three day Dental Insight programme running every June.
 To be eligible for a place you must be an S5 secondary school pupil studying in Scotland, and be on track to achieve the minimum entrance requirements to study dentistry at the University of Dundee.

-Students starting their dentistry degree from 2017/18 may be eligible for the new Dental Student Support Grant (DSSG).
+Dental students in Scotland can apply for the Dental Student Support Grant (DSSG).
 This provides £4,000 each year for those whose annual household income is less than £34,000 a year.
 They must commit to working in NHS Dentistry in Scotland after graduation.
-Full information will be available in August 2017 on the www.mygov.scot website.
+Full information is available on the www.mygov.scot website.